 - The adult's parenting capacity.

-Requests for information about a child, which are often made to health professionals such as GPs or specialist services for mental health or substance misuse, by LA children's social care should be directed to the correct professional and not dealt with by administrative staff or intermediaries.
+Requests for information about a child, which are often made to health practitioners such as GPs or specialist services for mental health or substance misuse, by LA children's social care should be directed to the correct practitioner and not dealt with by administrative staff or intermediaries.

-Adult Services, whether commissioning and provider organisations, employ safeguarding children professionals to take the lead on safeguarding children matters.
-The roles and responsibilities of designated and named safeguarding children professionals should be clear and accessible to all staff and made known to partner agencies to assist in the process of sharing information.
+Adult Services, whether commissioning and provider organisations, employ safeguarding children practitioners to take the lead on safeguarding children matters.
+The roles and responsibilities of designated and named safeguarding children practitioners should be clear and accessible to all staff and made known to partner agencies to assist in the process of sharing information.

 14. Schools and Educational Establishments